Yanxxx/EasyTeaching/README.md

 ![Ablation Study.](./images/ablation-study.png)

+### Future work

+The latent space and demonstration can be replaced with BLIP image encoder and language encoder.
+Will explore more on the LLM powered robot learning.

 We have submitted this work to the Journal of Computing in Civil Engineering with the following title.
 The article is accepted and will be published soon.
 I will update the link after the paper is published.

 # Teleoperation-Driven and Keyframe-Based Generalizable Imitation Learning for Construction Robots